pixeltris/ModTMNF/ModTMNF/Analysis/Docs/Misc.md

 ```
 CGbxApp::Init
- CGbxGame::Init
  CMwNod::StaticInit
   CMwNod::MwBuildClassInfoTree - (traverses all classes and adds fills in the child classes array for each class)
 ```

 ```